mbraak/django-file-form/README.md

 ]
 ```

-You can also add options `size` and `placeholder` to specify file size if the file does not exist locally,
-and an unique ID of the file, respectively.
+You can also add options `size` and `file_id` to specify file size if the file does not exist locally, and an unique ID of the file, respectively.

 ```
 initial['my_field'] = [
-  PlaceholderUploadedFile('manage.py', size=12394, placeholder=my_file.pk)
+  PlaceholderUploadedFile('manage.py', size=12394, file_id=my_file.pk)
 ]
 ```